MicrosoftDocs/windows-dev-docs/hub/apps/develop/security/windows-hello-login.md

             {
                 // Windows Hello isn't set up, so inform the user WindowsHelloStatus.Background = new SolidColorBrush(Windows.UI.Color.FromArgb(255, 50, 170, 207));
-                WindowsHelloStatusText.Text = "Windows Hello is not set up!\n" +
-                    "Please go to Windows Settings and set up a PIN to use it.";
+                WindowsHelloStatusText.Text = $"Windows Hello is not set up!{Environment.NewLine}Please go to Windows Settings and set up a PIN to use it.";
                 LoginButton.IsEnabled = false;
             }
         }